rrra/www/content/post/2019/fcc-formally-adopts-proposals-to-remove-amateur-3-ghz-band.md

 <!--more-->

+>The FCC said it is seeking comment on relocating non-federal licensees
+>to another band.
+With respect to amateur operations, the FCC invited
+>comments on whether sufficient amateur spectrum exists in other bands
+>that can support the operations currently conducted at 3.3 - 3.5
+>GHz.
+The 3.40 - 3.41 GHz segment is earmarked for amateur satellite
+>communication.
+"We seek comment on the extent to which the band
+>is used for this purpose, whether existing satellites can operate
+>on other amateur satellite bands, and on an appropriate timeframe
+>for terminating these operations in this band," the FCC said.
+If
+>non-federal licensees are relocated to 3.1 - 3.3 GHz band, the FCC
+>proposes that they continue to operate on a secondary basis to federal
+>operations, consistent with current band allocations.[^3]

 Reallocation of the 3.3--3.55 GHz band will impact RRRA's partially deployed---and yet to be utilized---AREDN backbone by requiring the replacement of equipment supporting several 3.4 GHz links.
 And it calls